subins2000/100-days-of-code/README.md

 **Thoughts:** I really hope I can continue this for next 100 days with my peers of getsetcode, Lets break a leg

 **Name:** Jithin

+### Day 0: June 15, 2018

+**Today's Progress**: Made login work

+**Thoughts**: Trying to work with Django Rest Framework and ReactJS.
+This is the first time I'm working with these 2 stacks and I'm learning on the way.
+Now the next thing I'm gonna do is making a user profile page and home page.

+**Name** : Subin